maxpou/maxpou.fr/content/_drafts/2019-11-01-vuejs-testing/index.md

   it('should divide two numbers', () => {
     expect(divide(6, 2)).toBe(3);
   });

+  // The "zero" case is missing.
 });
 ```

+Code coverage is "just" one metrics.
+As every metrics, don't focus too much on it!

 ## About: The importance of automation

-> "You forget a semicolon", "Indendation is wrong", "test is broken"...
+> "You forgot a semicolon", "Indendation is wrong", "test is broken"...

 I'm sure you already received comment like these on your Pull Request.
 I see 2 problems here:
 * the person who write this is doing a robot job. **If a robot can do your job there's something wrong.**